dlstreamer/pipeline-server/docs/defining_pipelines.md

     **Example:**

     The following snippet defines `detection-properties` which can be used to pass GStreamer element properties for the `detection` element without explicitly defining each one.
+This can be enabled by setting `format` as `element-properties` for the parameter.
     > **Note:** The property names are expected to match the GStreamer properties for the corresponding element.

     ```json